getify/monio/MONADS.md

 If `Just` *seems* (too) simple to you, that's probably a good thing!
 You're likely well on your way to *getting* monads.
 But don't let its simplicity bore you as there not being anything worth your time; there is!

 There are lots of variations/augmentations on top of this basic monad concept that get more interesting.
 I could spend many hours and many dozens of pages detailing even a sampling of them.
-But let me briefly illustrate another example of monads that builds off the identity monad.
+But let me continue incrementally by briefly illustrating another example of monads that builds off the identity monad.

 You've probably written code like this before in your imperative-style programs: